-Clinical signs other than unthriftiness are not obvious.
+Clinical signs of stomach worms in pigs, other than unthriftiness, are not obvious.
 Fecal examinations may show the distinctive ova of Physocephalus and Ascarops—small (35–40 × 17–20 mm), thick-shelled eggs containing active larvae.
 Hyostrongylus ova resemble those of other strongyle worms (eg, Oesophagostomum), and fecal cultures are required to obtain infective larvae for differential diagnosis.

-At necropsy, adult worms, especially Physocephalus and Ascarops, are readily seen.
-Mucosal scrapings for microscopic examination are essential for detection of immature Hyostrongylus.
+At postmortem examination, adult worms, especially Physocephalus and Ascarops, are readily seen.
+H rubidus, characteristically, is found under a heavy catarrhal or mucous exudate in the stomach; therefore, mucosal scrapings for microscopic examination are essential for detection of immature Hyostrongylus.

-The same principles used for control of parasitic gastroenteritis of ruminants apply to the control of hyostrongylosis and should not depend solely on anthelmintic use.
-As an example, in temperate climates, an annual rotation of pastures with other livestock or crops would reduce pasture contamination.
-Care must be taken with rotating livestock if the pigs also harbor ascarid infections.
+Effective anthelmintics are available, the choice of which depends on what other parasites are present as well as potential withdrawal times.
+The same principles used for control of parasitic gastroenteritis of ruminants apply to the control of hyostrongylosis of pigs and should not depend solely on anthelmintic use.
+As an example, in temperate climates, an annual rotation of pastures with other production animals or crops decreases pasture contamination.
+Care must be taken with rotating production animals if pigs harbor ascarid infections.
 Integration of anthelmintics depends on their availability and the season, as well as on other farming activities.
-The newer benzimidazoles, probenzimidazoles, and ivermectin are highly effective against adult and immature stages (including hypobiotic larvae) of Hyostrongylus.
-Implementing measures to control the intermediate hosts of the spirurid nematodes is usually not required or unproductive.
+The benzimidazoles, probenzimidazoles, doramectin, and ivermectin are highly effective against adult and immature stages (including hypobiotic larvae) of Hyostrongylus.
+Implementing measures to control the intermediate hosts of the spirurid nematodes is usually not required or productive.
 Treatment for most has not been reported, although ivermectin has activity against adult Ascarops.